Lucio Tan: Controversies

 In the 1990s, Forbes reported about the "considerable corruption still prevalent" in the Philippines, bolstering that claim by citing how Tan "single-handedly held up a tax reform intended to remove special privileges for local tobacco and beer producers." and that Tan was spending his free time "[j]ousting with the government over charges of tax evasion" and with Philippine Airlines "shareholders who tried to block his bid for the airline."
 However, the 25 billion-peso (US$622 million) tax evasion case against Tan was dismissed in March 1999, after simmering through the terms of presidents Corazon Aquino and Fidel Ramos.

 The Presidential Commission on Good Government ("PCGG") filed a case against Tan in July 1987, claiming that the state is entitled to PHP 50 billion in damages and PHP 1 billion in legal expenses.
 The PCGG also alleged that the companies that Tan held in trust for the former president Marcos – such as Fortune Tobacco, Asia Brewery, Allied Banking Corporation, Foremost Farms, Himmel Industries, Grandspan Development Corp., Silangan Holdings, Dominium Realty and Construction Corp., and Shareholdings Inc. – were illegally acquired by Marcos using government funds.
 The state was seeking to recover 60% of Tan's holdings in those companies.
 The PCGG then seized control of Tan's companies until the anti-graft court Sandiganbayan's decision in 2006 to nullify the writs of sequestration on the companies—the court ruled that the writs had no basis as there was no prima facie proof that any of Tan's assets were obtained illegally.
-Following the PCGG's appeal, the Supreme Court of the Philippines on 7 December 2007 affirmed the decision of the lower court, having found no proof that Tan, his family, or his various businesses took undue advantage of their relationship with former president Marcos or no factual basis for the sequestration of the stocks.
+Following the PCGG's appeal, the Supreme Court of the Philippines on December 7, 2007 affirmed the decision of the lower court, having found no proof that Tan, his family, or his various businesses took undue advantage of their relationship with former president Marcos or no factual basis for the sequestration of the stocks.
 The PCGG announced through court filings on 29 April 2009 that it would be "resting its case" and terminating its PHP 51 billion lawsuit even though the government lawyers had earlier insisted in court that they still had several key witnesses, including former First Lady Imelda Marcos.

 In 2017, President Rodrigo Duterte accused Tan of owing the Philippine government around US$600 million in unpaid taxes, but subsequently decided to stop discussing the issue.

 Personal life

 Tan is married, with six children, and lives in Manila, Philippines.
 His first wife, Carmen is the mother of his eldest son, Lucio Jr. ("Bong"), who died in November 2019.
 Bong's son, Lucio III ("Hun Hun"), is considered to be Tan's heir apparent.

-His second wife Lucia G. Tan, with whom he had five children, died on 31 August 2020, aged 77.
+His second wife Lucia "Letty" G. Tan, with whom he had five children, died on August 31, 2020, aged 77.